New Brunswick / North Brunswick High School Public Memory Project

 Collaborating Partners

-The New Brunswick/North Brunswick High Schools Public Memory Project is a collaboration between community stakeholders, scholars, students, and artists.
+The New Brunswick/North Brunswick High School Public Memory Project is a collaboration between community stakeholders, scholars, students, and artists.
 The project is co-directed by coLAB Arts and the American Studies Department at Rutgers University, New Brunswick.
 Support for this project comes from the Arts Institute of Middlesex County, the New Jersey Historical Commission, the Rutgers Research Council, and the Rutgers Institute for the Study of Global Racial Justice.
 Special thanks to NBTHS Assistant Principal & Supervisor of Social Studies, Mark Zielinski.

 North Brunswick